-Version Purpose/Change Date 4.0 Review of policy for approval at HE Strategy Group; revision of job titles in line with new structure.
+Version Purpose/Change Date 4.0 Review of policy for approval at HE Strategy Group; revision of September 2021 job titles in line with new structure.
 Additional of electronic feedback option.
-Inclusion of new section to direct students more clearly to September 2021 5.0 Independent Review options.
-Periodic review of policy.
-Addition of 2.7 to clarify time limitations.
+Inclusion of new section to direct students more clearly to Independent Review options.
+5.0 Periodic review of policy.
+September 2022 Addition of 2.7 to clarify time limitations.
 4.2.
 Amendment to recording of informal complaints via the Addition of 4.4. - timescale for informal complaints Clarification added in Section 6 relating to Stage 2 and relevance to some partner university students.
 ProMonitor system.
 Addition of hyperlinks to the policy webpages.
-September 2022
+5.1 Periodic review - update of Dean of University Centre to December 2023 Assistant Assistant Dean of University Centre